AlisaLiso/AlisaLiso/README.md

 # 🙃 Hiya!
-My name is Sasha, a Frontend Engineer from Russia
+My name is Sasha, a Frontend Engineer

 and, also...